 Toggle Bit I on Q6 indicates whether an Automatic Program or Erase algorithm is in progress or complete, or whether the device has entered the Erase Suspend mode.
-Toggle Bit I may be read at any address, and is valid after the rising edge of the final $\overline{\text{WE}}$ or $\overline{\text{CE}}$ , whichever happens first, in the command sequence (prior to the program or erase operation), and during the sector timeout.
+Toggle Bit I may be read at any address, and is valid after the rising edge of the final WE or CE, whichever happens first, in the command sequence (prior to the program or erase operation), and during the sector timeout.

 During an Automatic Program or Erase algorithm operation, successive read cycles to any address cause Q6 to toggle.
-The system may use either $\overline{OE}$ or $\overline{CE}$ to control the read cycles.
+The system may use either \overline{OE} or \overline{CE} to control the read cycles.
 When the operation is complete, Q6 stops toggling.

-After an erase command sequence is written, if all sectors selected for erasing are protected, Q6 toggles and returns to reading array data.
+After an erase command sequence is written, if all sectors selected for erasing are protected, Q6 toggles for approximately 100us and returns to reading array data.
 If not all selected sectors are protected, the Automatic Erase algorithm erases the unprotected sectors, and ignores the selected sectors that are protected.